davxy/datawok-posts/posts/zk-proof.md

 3. Peggy complies with the challenge.
 4. Victor is convinced based on the evidence.

-In one run, the soundness error is `ε = 1/2`, meaning that Peggy has a `50%` chance to cheat.
+For one run, soundness error is `ε = 1/2`, meaning that Peggy has a `50%` chance to cheat.

+A similar technique will be used in most of the subsequent protocols.
+Once Peggy committed the illustration position in the initial step, she can't change it.
+Since she doesn't know if Victor will ask her to reveal the original illustration or the face of Waldo, she must be prepared to satisfy either of these potential demands.

 ### Ali Baba Cave

-The story is about Ali Baba, who knows the magic spell to open a secret door in a cave.
+The story is about Ali Baba, a guy who knows the magic spell to open a secret door in a cave.
 The cave has a single entrance and splits into two paths, which reconnect at the end through this magic door.
 Ali Baba can prove his knowledge of the spell without revealing it.

-The following protocol, introduced by *Quisquater* [QUI], is very popular and perhaps the most frequently used to introduce newcomers to the basics of `ZK` protocols.

-Protocol:
+Protocol [QUI]:
-1. Ali Baba enters and randomly takes one of the two paths, while Victor waits outside.
+1. Ali Baba enters the cave and randomly takes one of the two paths, while Victor waits outside.
 2. Victor enters the cave, goes to the bisection, flips a coin, and based on the outcome, asks Ali Baba to come out from a specific path.
 3. Ali Baba complies with the Victor's request, using the magic door if necessary.